Bringing the best modern PC games to life

-The best concept art stems from the illuminated imaginations of Game Designers, who can bring a blank canvas to life with their ideas.
-Often concept art isn't released until after a game is out as it would either color players' perceptions of the game or simply be a massive spoiler.
-Some concept art is made even when a game isn't - it's just left there in limbo as an idea of what might have been.
+The best concept art stems from the illuminated imaginations of game designers, who can bring a blank canvas to life with their ideas.
+Often concept art isn't released until after a game is out, as it would either color players' perceptions of the game or simply be a massive spoiler.
+Some concept art is made with no game to follow – it's just left there in limbo as an idea of what might have been.

 1. Bioshock Infinite

-Bioshock Infinite was inspired by a screwed notion of American Exceptionalism, which Canadian artist Ben Lo took to beautiful extremes.
+Bioshock Infinite was inspired by a screwed notion of American Exceptionalism (opens in new tab), which Canadian artist Ben Lo (opens in new tab) took to beautiful extremes.
 The hand-painted style is reminiscent of the Broken Sword series.
-I particularly love this image of the floating city of Columbia, which features an optimistic nuclear family surrounded by giant trumpeting angels.
+We particularly love this image of the floating city of Columbia, which features an optimistic nuclear family surrounded by giant trumpeting angels.
 The game's ironic imagery has been so effective that the American Tea Party movement have used it as part of their online propaganda.

 Concept artwork doesn't have to have cityscapes or spaceships.
-Welcome Cuphead, an upcoming platformer inspired by 1930s cartoons developed by brothers Chad & Jared Moldenhauer.
-Jared takes the helm of Game Design whereas his brother Chad is the visual guru.
-He created these fantastic early pencil sketches depicting Cuphead in various animated states.
-They're simple drawings that aren't that far from the realised artwork that appears in the trailers.
+Welcome Cuphead (opens in new tab), an upcoming platformer inspired by 1930s cartoons and developed by brothers Chad & Jared Moldenhauer.
+Jared takes the helm of game design, whereas his brother Chad is the visual guru.
+He created these fantastic early pencil sketches, depicting Cuphead in various animated states.
+They're simple drawings that aren't that far from the realized artwork that appears in the trailers.

 3. Battlefield Hardline

-Patrick O'Keefe, known to his work friends as Senior Concept Artist on Battlefield Hardline, has also worked on some brilliant artwork for Dead Space 3.
+Patrick O'Keefe (opens in new tab), known to his colleagues as Senior Concept Artist on Battlefield Hardline (opens in new tab), has also provided some brilliant artwork for Dead Space 3.
 In addition to cityscapes and game environments, he enjoys making up ad campaigns.
-He first started tagging when he was in primary school and was inspired by his brother's hip hop collection and his home town of Toronto, which he describes as "a great graffiti city".
-But you don't have to go all the way to Canada to see his handwork, just take a stroll around Battlefield Hardline.
+He first started tagging when he was in primary school and was inspired by his brother's hip hop collection and his home town of Toronto, which he describes as "a great graffiti city."
+But, you don't have to go all the way to Canada to see his handwork, just take a stroll around Battlefield Hardline.

 4. Manifold Garden

-This title was previously known as Relativity, a nod to M.C.
-Escher's famous optical illusion where people on steps appear to defy gravity.
-The original version featured garish colours and sharper edges.
-Now retitled as Manifold Garden, it's easier to see the Escher influence.
-The palette has been softened and the edges more pencil-like, but still defined.
-William Chyr's game looks like a lithograph, its architectural drawing and brutalist utopia rolled into one.
+Previously known as Relativity, this is a nod to M.C.
+Escher's famous optical illusion wherein people on steps appear to defy gravity.
+The original version featured garish colors and sharper edges.
+Now re-titled as Manifold Garden (opens in new tab), it's easier to see the Escher influence.
+The palette has been softened, and the edges more pencil-like, but still defined.
+William Chyr's (opens in new tab) game looks like a lithograph, its architectural drawing and brutalist utopia rolled into one.

 5. Fallout 4